 Gloria Dei offers a house blessing for each house that is rebuilt.
 The congregation gives the family a cross and a Bible — signed by Gloria Dei staff and the rebuild teams, with highlighted passages and notes — before concluding the blessing with the Common Doxology.

 Recounting a recent house blessing, Schepmann said that the work of rebuilding allowed the church’s brand-new church planter, Pastor Rob Bailey, a recent graduate of Concordia Seminary, St. Louis, to bring “a message of Jesus Christ right there in that home that evening.”

 The congregations of the LCMS throughout east Texas are helping as they are able.
 For many, that includes hosting volunteers.

 “They have provided air mattresses, they provided food last night, they are talking about food tonight.
-These are just people from the congregation that are doing this for us because we are happy to come down,” said Jim Lilley, a volunteer and member from St. Paul Lutheran Church in Mount Prospect, Ill.
-Reflecting on the generosity of his hosts, Lilley noted, “They are happy to receive us.
+These are just people from the congregation that are doing this for us because we are happy to come down,” said Jim Wille, a volunteer and member from St. Paul Lutheran Church in Mount Prospect, Ill.
+Reflecting on the generosity of his hosts, Wille noted, “They are happy to receive us.
 So, it is kind of a beautiful thing.
 You really don’t need to bring much.
 They provide.
 God provides.”

 “I would say to Lutherans who are interested in coming to do disaster relief that they should come,” said 18-year-old Noah Larris from Hendrum, Minn.
 “It is a great opportunity to help others in need as Jesus commands.”